Current waste issues

 For information on the pollutants and the possible health and environmental effects associated with them please view our tyre disposal brochure.

-If you think someone is burning tyres please call our pollution hotline on 0800 765 588.
+If you think someone is burning tyres please call Environment Canterbury on 0800 765 588.

 To view district council facilities in Canterbury that accept tyres please see the below links or look at our brochure.